-C# GZipStream Example (DeflateStream)This C# example program uses GZipStream to compress a file.
-It requires System.IO.Compression.
+C# GZipStream Example (DeflateStream)Use GZipStream from System.IO.Compression to compress a file.
+Handle DeflateStream as well.

 We develop a utility method in the C# language that uses the System.IO.Compression namespace.
 It creates GZIP files.
 It writes them to the disk.